A travel group report says flying is safe. The doctor whose research it cited says not so fast.

 A study released this month by the Department of Defense that simulated in-flight transmission of virus droplets suggests that passengers would need to be near an infectious person on a plane for 54 hours to receive a significant dose of the virus.
 The study credits high-efficiency particulate air (HEPA) filters.

-But Freedman says the study, which the Pentagon partnered with United Airlines for, has not been peer reviewed.
-And the study was conducted in aircrafts with more stable conditions than those seen in a typical commercial flight.
+But the study, which the Pentagon partnered with United Airlines for, has not been peer reviewed.
+And it was conducted in aircrafts with more stable conditions than those seen in a typical commercial flight.

 The DOD study “assumes ideal conditions with masks on 24/7 and no movement in the cabin while in flight,” says Sara Nelson, international president of the Association of Flight Attendants-CWA, a union of 50,000 flight attendants across 17 airlines.
 While the findings are encouraging, Nelson says, airlines and regulators should not take them as a signal to change any existing health protocols.